What is a BIM File Format? BIM vs. CAD.

 - Comprehensive tools – CAD can offer a multitude of features that help with better project visualization and at the same time provide an unprecedented level of customization.

-As with almost any existing technology or system, CAD also has its advantages – some of these might also be on the list of BIM CAD differences.
+As with almost any existing technology or system, CAD also has its disadvantages – some of these might also be on the list of BIM CAD differences.
 For once, CAD is quite a resource-heavy technology, although it has been around for a while.
 One of the prerequisites for CAD is a cloud server inside the system, which makes the cost of implementing CAD far higher for more conservative companies.

 Additionally, CAD software, despite all of its attempts towards user-friendliness, is still a relatively difficult software to get used to.
 There is a learning curve, and there is a training cost.
 This also limits the number of CAD experts in the field.
+Another problem of CAD is the disconnect with reality when it comes to assembling different parts – it can be done in CAD with ease, but in reality, these parts would have to be welded or fastened together, which is quite different from just connecting one detail to another in CAD software.

 The vast majority of industries nowadays are still using CAD for a myriad of different purposes, including civil engineering, manufacturing, plant design, industrial, and so on.
 The most popular file formats when it comes to CAD are DXF, DWG, IGES, STEP, SAT, and more.